 • Institutions and members of the community

 The Community Relations and Development Department was created to encourage local resolution of local problems and to foster better community relations throughout the State of South Carolina.
-This division uses conference, conciliation and persuasion to bring together cross-sections of people to resolve disputes involving but discrimination which is not limited to police relations, unit education, business practices and other non-employment issues.
+This division uses conference, conciliation and persuasion to bring together cross-sections of people to resolve disputes involving discrimination which is not limited to police relations, unit education, business practices and other non-employment issues.
 The Community Relations and Development Department is responsible for the following program areas

 • Establishing and consulting with local Community Relations Councils